YaleOpenLab/openclimate-demo-fe/README.md

 # Openclimate

-This is the main repository for the Yale's OpenClimate project, incubated at Tsai CITY.
+This is the main repository for first demonstration version of the the Open Climate portal, incubated at the Yale Open Lab.

 For more information, visit: [https://openlab.yale.edu/earthhackathon](https://openlab.yale.edu/earthhackathon).